Investigational and emerging therapies for heart failure

 - Boston University School of Medicine

 Treatment of heart failure (HF) is aimed at three goals: improvement in symptoms, slowing of disease progression, and prolongation of survival .
 (See "Overview of the therapy of heart failure with reduced ejection fraction".)

 Investigational therapies for acute HF and standard therapies for HF are discussed elsewhere.
 (See "Treatment of acute decompensated heart failure: Components of therapy", section on 'Investigational therapy for acute heart failure' and "Overview of the therapy of heart failure with reduced ejection fraction" and "Treatment and prognosis of heart failure with preserved ejection fraction".)

-Parasympathetic nerve stimulation — Decreased parasympathetic nervous system (PNS) activity may contribute to the pathophysiology of heart failure (HF) but the role of PNS stimulation as a treatment of HF is unknown.
+Parasympathetic stimulation — Decreased parasympathetic nervous system (PNS) activity may contribute to the pathophysiology of heart failure (HF) but the role of PNS stimulation as a treatment of HF is unknown.
 Based on animal models showing improvement in HF with PNS stimulation, the potential role of increasing PNS activity in the treatment of HF with reduced ejection fraction is being evaluated in humans.
 Several trials are under way to examine the effects of increasing PNS activity via vagus nerve stimulation on cardiac structure, function, and clinical outcomes .

 - Yancy CW, Jessup M, Bozkurt B, et al. 2013 ACCF/AHA guideline for the management of heart failure: executive summary: a report of the American College of Cardiology Foundation/American Heart Association Task Force on practice guidelines.
 Circulation 2013; 128:1810.